nathanlane/Manila/README.md

-# ManilaFolder
+# ManilaFolder 🗂️

-**Quickly spin up and manage ChromaDB vector databases** with an intuitive Streamlit interface.
-Perfect for researchers and developers who need fast, local vector search capabilities for their documents.
+**Quickly spin up and manage ChromaDB vector databases** with an intuitive Streamlit interface—perfect for researchers and developers who need fast, local vector search capabilities for their documents.

 ManilaFolder streamlines the process of creating, managing, and querying ChromaDB vector stores for PDF documents.
 With just a few clicks, you can have a fully functional vector database with semantic search, document chunking, and optional OCR correction for scanned texts.

+This is built from pure laziness.
+The name is from my old home of Manila.

 ## 🚀 Quick Start